microsoftgraph/microsoft-graph-docs-contrib/content/walkthroughs/php.md

-# Call the Microsoft Graph in a PHP app
+# Call Microsoft Graph in a PHP app

 In this article we look at the minimum tasks required to get an access token from Azure Active Directory (AD) and call the Microsoft Graph API.
 We use code from the [Office 365 PHP Connect sample using Microsoft Graph](https://github.com/OfficeDev/O365-PHP-Unified-API-Connect) to explain the main concepts that you have to implement in your app.